hds/hegdenu.net/content/about.md

 template = "about.html"
 +++

-I'm a software engineering manager (and amateur number theorist) living and working in Berlin.
+I'm a software engineering manager (and amateur number theorist) living and working in Granada, Spain.
 I (perhaps very) occasionally write about programming, management, mathematics, and a few other technical things.
 Oh and Rust, I'll definitely be writing about Rust.

 ### Contact